openmobilityfoundation/mobility-data-specification/README.md

 ### History

-**MDS** is an open-source project originally created by the [Los Angeles Department of Transportation](http://ladot.io) (LADOT).
+**MDS** is an open-source project originally created by the [Los Angeles Department of Transportation](http://ladot.io) (LADOT) in 2018.
 In November 2019, stewardship of MDS and the ownership of this repository were transferred to the [Open Mobility Foundation](http://www.openmobilityfoundation.org).
 GitHub automatically redirects any links to this repository from the `CityOfLosAngeles` organization to the `openmobilityfoundation` instead.
-MDS continues to be used by LADOT and [many other municipalities](#cities-using-mds) and companies (confirmed over 200 mobility operators, operating in over 1,200 cities globally, and 2 billion trips sent) as a global standard.
+MDS continues to be used by LADOT and [many other municipalities](#cities-using-mds) and companies (confirmed over 200 mobility operators, operating in over 1,200 cities globally, and over 2 billion trips sent) as a global standard.

 ![MDS Global Map](https://i.imgur.com/Mx8qHwz.png)